apache/pulsar-site/docs/concepts-topic-compaction.md

 3. At the end of this second iteration through the topic, the newly created BookKeeper ledger is closed and two things are written to the topic's metadata:

-    - the ID of the BookKeeper ledger
+    - The ID of the BookKeeper ledger
-    - the message ID of the last compacted message (this is known as the **compaction horizon** of the topic).
+    - The message ID of the last compacted message (this is known as the **compaction horizon** of the topic).

   Once this metadata is written compaction is complete.